Acme United Corporation: Corporate structure

 Today, Acme United has nine main brands: Westcott, Clauss, PhysiciansCare, Pac-Kit, First Aid Only, Med-Nap, DMT, Spill Magic and Safety Made.

 Westcott

-Westcott is a major brand for scissors and rulers in North America, and one of the strongest worldwide.
+Westcott is a major brand for scissors and rulers in North America.
 Their scissors range from kids and student products to sewing, office, and craft items.
-Their rulers come in wood, plastic, stainless steel, acrylic and aluminum with plentiful designs, innovations and fashionable colors.
+Their rulers come in wood, plastic, stainless steel, acrylic and aluminum with several different designs available.
 Each year, Acme sells between 60 and 80 million scissors, and 15 to 18 million Westcott rulers.

 Following the success in scissors and rulers, Westcott extended its product line with other office tools such as paper trimmers, pencil sharpeners, math kits, etc.

 Clauss

 Clauss primarily manufactures cutting instruments for professionals in the hardware & industrial, lawn & garden, food processing, sewing and housewares markets.
 These products include True Professional sewing shears, utility knives, chef shears, hobby knives and craft implements.
 Also, in 2013 Clauss launched a family of titanium bonded non-stick putty knives.